ryanchui/Cal-Kaggle-Team/README.md

 To do list by next meeting:
 - Expect everyone has signed up on Kaggle by this Sunday, 10/15, so we can register as a team.
 - Visualize 5 pictures and be able to explain their category tags.
+- Be familiar with the dataset and problem specification.
 - Read some online tutorial documents (ie: https://www.tensorflow.org/tutorials/image_recognition)

 Participates: Ryan Chui, Nathan Mandi, Noah Gundotra, Yixing Cai, Arun Ramamurthy, Georgy Haché, Gary Nguyen and Pravin Ravishanker